JSTOR-Labs/plant-humanities/docs/cinnamon/README.md

 Cinnamon in the Spanish (Atlantic) world
-	 - Dutch exports of cinnamon to Spain and Spanish world Israel (J.I.)
-1989
 	 - Chocolate drink in Spanish Atlantic world
 	 Aram (B.) & Yun-Casalilla (B.) 2014 (art Fattacciu)